 - A "prospective student-athlete," better known as a “recruit” or “prospect”, is a student who has started classes for the ninth grade (or seventh, in men's basketball).
 In addition, any younger student-athlete who receives any benefits from the institution would be considered a recruit.

 - A "representative of the institution's athletics interests" or Booster can be an individual, independent agency, corporate entity or other organization

 Boosters cannot be involved in the recruiting process.

-- Only IUPUI staff members may be involved in the recruiting process.
-Boosters who are not employed by IUPUI may not contact a prospect in any way.
+- Only permissible IUPUI staff members may be involved in the recruiting process.
+Boosters may not contact a prospect in any way.